wowashuwow/wowashuwow.github.io/_pages/work.md

 ## Like what you see?

 Swell.
 If you are a [fully distributed company](https://blog.dropbox.com/topics/work-culture/the-crucial-difference-between-remote-work-and-distributed-work) with a minimal-meetings-maximal-deep-work culture, I would love to work with you!
-Send me an email at **ab (at) ashutoshbhosale.com** 🚀
+Send me an email at **ab@ashutoshbhosale.com** 🚀
 </div>